muratk3n/thirdwave/en/tweets/2020/week52.md

 # Week 52

+"@davidsirota

+Bernie getting the cold shoulder from Democrats on direct aid to starving people and then having to find one random maverick Republican (Hawley) to then force at least something into the bill is a parable about the entire grotesque bipartisan political class that owns Washington"

+---

+Even if an evil commitee planned and executed the whole thing, they could not control any gov's response to it.

+---

+Sure, incumbency matters a great deal.
+People tend to keep the incumbent in office unless the sky falls on their heads.
+But then in 2020, the sky fell on their heads 😶

+---

+Thailand did pretty well on corona eh?

+---

+So not being an overzealously pro-open-border guy did not hurt him among Latinos.
+Once ppl arrive, acclimate to country, they feel more local, do not want hoardes of new ppl coming in?

+"Trump shocked the world with his Latino support"

+---

+@FrancoisF24

+"We've been conditioned to believe that low prices are normal prices."

+@DanaThomasParis flags the planet's addiction to cheap #jeans which pollute & rob workers of decent wage.
+There's hope though w/ rise of natural indigo and organic cotton.

+---

+Did not like *Tenet*.
+Tries to be cerebral but fails to entertain, it's a bit dull too. *Total Recall* or, hey, *Inception* level mystery is one thing, this is another.

+---

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">some monday 🔥 from <a href="https://twitter.com/JamaalBowmanNY?ref_src=twsrc%5Etfw">@JamaalBowmanNY</a> in <a href="https://twitter.com/TheRoot?ref_src=twsrc%5Etfw">@TheRoot</a> <a href="https://t.co/s4pyMwQnvy">pic.twitter.com/s4pyMwQnvy</a></p>&mdash; Karthik Ganapathy (@kartpath) <a href="https://twitter.com/kartpath/status/1341066008686149635?ref_src=twsrc%5Etfw">December 21, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+---

+"@CoriBush

+I refuse to normalize an anti-democratic process where a few rich, predominantly white individuals negotiate behind closed doors for most of 2020 and give the rest of us a few hours to consider the 5,593 page result of their secret negotiations"

+---

+"@sarahkliff

+After years of being stymied by well-funded interests, Congress has agreed to ban one of the most costly and exasperating practices in
+medicine: surprise medical bills"

+---

+Ramamurti sounds like a capable guy.
+See it is posible to be technically knowledgable, capable and left.
+U dont need a former bus driver to be President which gets you f-ing Venezuella.

+---

+"@davidsirota

+@davidckamin helped us sleuth out the Corker Kickback story.
+@BharatRamamurti has been a strong voice of oversight on the CARES Act slush fund.
+These are encouraging appointments"

+---

+"@AlexThomp

+Biden adds @davidckamin and @BharatRamamurti to the NEC.
+Ramamurti is a longtime Warren aide that the left wing has been pushing for a position"

+---

+"@ella_nilsen

+New Biden appointments to the National Economic Council include
+@BharatRamamurti (formerly Warren's top economic adviser),
+@davidckamin, and @joelle_gamble

+Some context: Gamble and Ramamurti currently work with the progressive
+@rooseveltinst, which broadly focuses on shifting economic power away from corporations and towards workers by strengthening unions, etc. And Kamin's work focuses on tax policy & combatting income inequality"

+---

+L'Hexagone?

+<iframe width="340" src="https://www.youtube.com/embed/xykDDyHDTZY?start=71end^404" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+---

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">The 13 giant green <a href="https://twitter.com/hashtag/hydrogen?src=hash&amp;ref_src=twsrc%5Etfw">#hydrogen</a> projects that plan to change the world of energy <a href="https://t.co/2OpL1ABykh">https://t.co/2OpL1ABykh</a> <a href="https://twitter.com/IRENA?ref_src=twsrc%5Etfw">@IRENA</a> <a href="https://twitter.com/IEA?ref_src=twsrc%5Etfw">@IEA</a> <a href="https://twitter.com/HydrogenCouncil?ref_src=twsrc%5Etfw">@HydrogenCouncil</a> <a href="https://twitter.com/H2Europe?ref_src=twsrc%5Etfw">@H2Europe</a> <a href="https://twitter.com/hashtag/energytransition?src=hash&amp;ref_src=twsrc%5Etfw">#energytransition</a></p>&mdash; Rechargenews (@rechargenews) <a href="https://twitter.com/rechargenews/status/1340990797576060931?ref_src=twsrc%5Etfw">December 21, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 ---